ProgressNS/sidekick-docs/getting-started/run-on-device.md

 # Chapter 3 - Run Your App on a Device

 In this final chapter, you are going to learn how to deploy your app on connected Android and iOS devices.
 You can use the same process to run your app in an Android emulator or the iOS simulator.
-We will also explain the LiveSync feature and how you can use it to sync changes made to your app across all connected devices without the need to re-build  it.
+We will also explain the LiveSync feature and how you can use it to sync changes made to your app across all connected devices without the need to rebuild it.
 Finally, you are going to see how to begin a debug session in {{ site.sk }}.

 ## Table of contents